buditanrim/buditanrim.github.io/_posts/2018-09-21-how-to-make-different-heart-icons-and-the-considerations-behind-it.markdown

 What's interesting is the heart icon is challenging, yet super fun to make if you know the secret behind it.
 Here are some of the ways you can make them.

-To do:
-- After effect for all of them (We can use this for the social media and SEO as well)
-- Animation doodle for hearts, put it on the top of the post.
--
+{% include gif.html url="/img/post/2018/09/heart-feature.png" %}

 ### A: One square with two circles technique
-This one is an interesting way to make a heart.
-Here's the step by step to use this technique:
+This one is an interesting way to make a heart with one square combined with two circles.

-1. Create a square as the anchor
-2. Create 2 circles that match with the square
-3. Align the middle point of the circle to the edge of the square
-4. Unite them using pathfinder
+{% include gif.html url="/img/post/2018/09/square-circles.png" %}

 **Design consideration:** The bottom corners has a lot of negative space.
 However, you can tweak it further, but before you're doing that.
 Consider the 2nd technique below.